 The CEQA GHG Emissions Thresholds provide guidance during CEQA review and do not propose development or changes to land use and zoning.
 Thus, implementation of the CEQA GHG Emissions Thresholds would not result in conflicts with renewable energy plans.
-As discussed under Response 6a., above, Measures BE-1, BE-2, and BE-3 seek to decrease natural gas and energy consumption in new and existing buildings by requiring electrification and decarbonization, while Measure BE-4 encourages the production and use of local renewable energy.
-Additionally, Action BE 1.6 would result in the potential expansion of the existing WPCF cogeneration facility to produce more biogas.
-These measures and actions are consistent with the goals and policies established by SB 1020, CALGreen, and the California Building Energy Efficiency Standards.
+As discussed under Response 6a., above, Measures BE-1, BE-2, and BE-3 seek to decrease natural gas and energy consumption in new and existing buildings by requiring electrification, while Measure BE-4 encourages the production and use of local renewable energy.
+These actions are consistent with the goals and policies established by SB 1020, CALGreen, and the California Building Energy Efficiency Standards.
 Thus, the CAP and CEQA GHG Emissions Thresholds would not conflict with adopted renewable energy or energy conservation plans and there would be no impact.